Become a Writing Advisor

-A strong WA is a coach, collaborator, and learner.
+A strong writing advisor (WA) is a coach, collaborator, and learner.
 We value diversity and are looking for students from all majors and backgrounds.
 You don’t need to be a “perfect” writer—just eager to grow and help others.
-We aim to reflect the diversity of North Park’s community, so all are encouraged to apply.
+We aim to reflect the diversity of North Park’s community, so we encourage all to apply.

 Why should I apply?

 • Earn flexibly: Make $15/hour and choose your own hours.
-Extra shifts are available, and some online conferencing will be offered for commuter students.
+Extra shifts are available, and some online conferencing is available for commuter students.

 • Build skills and your résumé: Improve your writing, gain leadership experience, and develop transferable skills for your future career.
 WAs can also engage in research and attend conferences.